Carpenter hits another pinch homer as Cardinals beat Pirates

 St. Louis won for the sixth time in eight games.

-Gant gave up one run, three hits and five walks in five innings.
+Gant gave up one run, three hits and five walks in five innings, including an RBI single in the fourth by Kevin Newman, who had two of Pittsburgh’s four hits.

+“Tonight, I didn’t have a whole lot working for me,” Gant said.

-JT Brubaker (2-2) allowed three runs and seven hits in five innings, including an RBI single in the fourth by Kevin Newman, who had two of Pittsburgh’s four hits.
+JT Brubaker (2-2) allowed three runs and seven hits in five innings before being lifted for a pinch hitter.

+“I thought he threw the ball well,” Pittsburgh manager Derek Shelton said.
+“I mean, he gave up one hard-hit ball, and it was a homer.”

 Pittsburgh scored twice in the sixth when Kodi Whitley relieved with the bases loaded and two outs, balked in a run and threw a run-scoring wild pitch that cut the Pirates’ deficit to 6-3.